yukiflakes/LearnJapanese/nihongo.md

 hidarishita ni arimasu (It is on the bottom left)

-tokodoki hito de ryokou shimasu
+tokodoki hitori de ryokou shimasu

+isu wa sono shita desu

+reautoran no naka de tabe masu

 O - when you do something to noun like eat , drink and when you ask something